Equifax Chief Steps Down After Massive Data Breach

 Equifax Chairman and CEO Richard F. Smith is retiring, the credit reporting agency announced Tuesday.
 The news comes just weeks after the company said a massive data breach exposed the personal information of up to 143 million people.

-At the time, the company also acknowledged that it had waited more than a month to alert people to the breach, which potentially gave hackers access to U.S. consumers' names, Social Security numbers, addresses, birthdates — and, for some people, their credit card information.
+At the time, the company also acknowledged that it had waited more than a month to alert people to the breach, a delay that potentially gave hackers access to U.S. consumers' names, Social Security numbers, addresses, birthdates — and, for some people, their credit card information.

 "The cybersecurity incident has affected millions of consumers, and I have been completely dedicated to making this right," Smith said in a statement Tuesday.
 "At this critical juncture, I believe it is in the best interests of the company to have new leadership to move the company forward."

-Note: A previous version of this story incorrectly referred to a fake phishing site set up by an Equifax software engineer.
-The developer was not working for the company.